Consider yourself a bookworm? Then this post on the 10 Best Travel Books While in Europe is right up your alley!

 3. The Wrong Way Home – Peter Moore

-In the time where everyone starts take planes to explore the world Peter Moore decides to travel from London to Sydney without using a single plane.
-He’s a true hippie and as you can imagine he experiences the most amazing things on his journey.
-It’s a really good book if you like off the beaten track adventures as author gives you a great insight into the places he visits on his 28.000 km overland trip.
+In a time where everyone takes planes to explore the world, Peter Moore decides to travel from London to Sydney without using a single plane.
+He’s a true hippie and experiences amazing things on his journey.
+Hilarious, inspirational, and slightly alarming, this book takes you on an incredible, off-the-beaten-path journey you won’t soon forget!

 4. The Baker’s Daughter – Sarah McCoy